Policy Name: Policy on Polices

 - Policy Approval Form - Form used by University Policy Administrator or Policy Coordinator to document and track approvals of policy developments.

 - Policy Executive Group (PEG) - a standing group, comprised of senior administrators.
 PEG review policies forwarded by PAG and makes recommendations to the President for approval.

 - Policy Library - the central repository for all university policies.
 Policy Library

 - Policy Template - Template used in developing/revising policies.
-This form, used in Phase II of the policy process, outlines the standard elements to be included in all policies.
+This form, used to write policy in Phase II of the policy process, outlines the standard elements to be included in all policies.
 Policy Template

 - Request From - Form used when requesting approval to develop, revise, or retire a policy.
 This form is used in Phase I of the policy process.
 Request Form